Code-Institute-Submissions/milestone-project-1-cv-website/README.md

 - No major layout changes, just minor spacing adjustments.

-## Testing each part of the page
+## Manual Testing

-I manually tested every page myself using: Chrome, Safari, Opera, Firefox, Firefox Nightly & IE.
+I manually tested every section and link myself before sending it out to friends and family.
+I tested the website at different breakpoints using: Chrome, Safari, Opera, Firefox, Firefox Nightly, all of which I have installed on my local machine.

-I tested the page on my iphone6, and my partner's ancient and tiny iphoneSE as well as my ipad mini.
+I then tested the website on my iphone6, and my partner's ancient and tiny iphoneSE as well as my ipad mini.

 I then sent the page to friends and family, who used a range of different devices both android and apple, alongside a range of different desktops and operating systems.

-There were some design tweaks made as a result of this, mostly increasing and decreasing font sizes until I reached a happy compromise.
+There were some design tweaks to be made as a result of this, mostly increasing and decreasing font sizes until I reached a happy compromise.

 ## Bugs & Fixes

+As a result of manual testing on my local machine I came across a number of bugs (mostly jQuery related):

 ### Landing Page & Contact Page
-1. Accessibility Bug on Page Zoom:
+1. **_Accessibility Bug on Page Zoom._**
 - BUG: As I began testing the site on different devices, zoomed in to 200% as stipulated by HTML official standards, I found that on certain screen sizes both the landing page and the contact page were not working as expected.
 The writing on the landing page was disappearing above the page, so that the user would not be able to read the first line.
 The contact form itself was seeping into the footer, obscuring most of it.